Henrik Gustafsson: Career

-International

-Gustafsson rode in four Speedway World Finals during his career.
-He failed to qualify for the 1990 World Final in Bradford, England, but got a lucky break when he replaced the injured Dane Jan O. Pedersen.
-Supposed to be one who was "there for the experience" in his first World Final, Henka impressed many by finishing a surprise 6th in the Final, winning two of his five rides.
-In fact, after his first 3 rides he was in equal first place with eventual winner and fellow Swede Per Jonsson and Australia's Todd Wiltshire (who would finish 3rd and was also in his first World Final) on 8 points.
-Unfortunately he then finished last in his next race and could only manage 3rd in his final race to finish with 9 points.
+Gustafsson, rode for Indianerna in the Swedish Elite League starting in 1986.
+Gustafsson rode in the first of his four Speedway World Finals in 1990, despite failing to qualify for the 1990 World Final in Bradford, England, he got a lucky break when he replaced the injured Dane Jan O. Pedersen.
+Supposed to be one who was "there for the experience" in his first World Final, Henka impressed many by finishing a surprise 6th in the final, winning two of his five rides.
+After his first 3 rides he was in equal first place with eventual winner and fellow Swede Per Jonsson and Australia's Todd Wiltshire.

-In January 1991, Gustafsson toured Australia with the Swedish team alongside Per Jonsson, Jimmy Nilsen, Peter Nahlin, Eric Stenlund, Conny Ivarsson and Tony Rickardsson.
+He first rode in Britain during a few matches for the 1990 season for the King's Lynn Stars before signing for the 1991 British League season.
+He topped the King's Lynn averages in 1991 and 1992, establishing himself as one of the league's leading riders.
+In January 1991, Gustafsson toured Australia with the Swedish team alongside Per Jonsson, Jimmy Nilsen, Peter Nahlin, Erik Stenlund, Conny Ivarsson and Tony Rickardsson.
 The Swedes defeated the Aussies 3-2 in a five match series.
-One night on the tour after a night out, Gustafsson's team mates cut off his long hair, something he was reportedly not happy about.

-Gustafsson qualified for the 1992 World Final in Wrocław, Poland where he improved to finish 5th, again winning two of his five rides.
-He improved again in the 1993 World Final in Denmark, finishing 4th and winning 3 of his rides.
+Gustafsson's first season riding in the Polish top division was 1992 with KS Toruń and then rode for WTS Wrocław in 1993, helping them to become Polish League champions.
+Gustafsson qualified for the 1992 World Final in Wrocław, Poland where he improved to finish 5th, again winning two of his five rides and improved again in the 1993 World Final in Denmark, finishing 4th and winning 3 of his rides.

 In the 1994 World Final, the last before the Speedway Grand Prix series started in 1995, Gustafsson finished in 7th place winning only one of his rides.
+Also in 1994 Gustafsson signed for ZKŻ Zielona Góra in Poland and won the Swedish Pairs Championship.
+In Britain, after four years with King's Lynn he asked to be put on the transfer list and eventually joined Belle Vue Aces mid-way through the 1994 season.
+After the 1994 season, he then took a seven-year break from riding in the British leagues.

+Gustafsson won his first Speedway Swedish Individual Championship in 1995 and signed for Polonia Bydgoszcz in Poland, staying with them until 2001, again winning the Polish League in 1997, 1998 and 2000.
+He became champion of Sweden for the second time in 2000.

-Henrik Gustafsson would then ride in the speedway Grand Prix series as a regular rider from 1995 until 2000, finishing a best 5th overall in both 1996 and 1997.
+Gustafsson would then ride in the speedway Grand Prix series as a regular rider from 1995 until 2000, finishing a best 5th overall in both 1996 and 1997.
 His best placings in one of the Grand Prix events was a 2nd in Sweden in 1996 and a second as a Wild Card rider in the 2001 German GP.